By Tooth And Claw Dragons

 In-Depth Information;

-Most Aethyrian dragons' wings are batlike, with three to four wing fingers, and either a thumb claw or growth upon the wing hand.
+Most Aethyrian dragons' wings are batlike, with three to five wing fingers, and either a thumb claw or growth upon the wing hand.
 Feathered wings are common to Aeria dragons, but can be found in any with this variant's heritage.
+Hybrid wings - consisting of both feathers and webbing - are uncommon, but may be found in various elemental mixes and are always attributed to Aeria blood.

 The vast majority of Aethyrian dragons are born from one of the twelve primordial and two derivative 'elemental' affinities, sorted into thirteen elemental variants and one true-element subspecies.
 These are thought to be split by alignment to Aether or Nether, an Aethyr-unique division of pure light and dark reiatsu, one that affects all of this Realm's living things and much of its magic, culture and physicalities.
 These variants are Aeria (wind), Aquaria (water), Glacia (ice), Ignia (fire), Natura (earth), Voltia (lightning), Anima (soul), Aurata (metal), Phobia (fear), Sanguia (blood), Toxina (poison/venom), Umbra (shadow) and Chrona (time).
 Aethyrian dragons can only have one element, even if hybridization between the variants occurs.
 However there are cases in which a dragon is not connected to Aether/Nether, and thus are born elementless.
 These have no magically-aligned markings, but their features will reflect their parentage and the magical affinities found within.